 When she began her journey, Aishwarya found that many parents were reluctant to send their children to her program, fearing fees and reservation costs.
 Determined to make the program accessible to all, Aishwarya informed them that it would be completely free.
 It wasn’t long before the community started signing up.
 Aishwarya still remembers the first child to enroll in the program: a 12-year-old boy who had never been to school.

-With the help of her mother and friends, Aishwarya developed a curriculum for the program using the three Es (Education, Exposure, and Experience) approach, covering many topics and engagements such as arts and crafts, sanitation and hygiene, and child rights and sexual abuse.
-While Aishwarya struggled to convey the topic of sexual abuse to young children, the workshop topic proved to be essential as some girls eventually worked up the courage to speak out about the harassment they faced through their teachers under the garb of punishment.
+With the help of her mother and friends, Aishwarya developed a curriculum for the program using the three Es (Education, Exposure, and Experience) approach, covering many topics and engagements such as arts and crafts, sanitation and hygiene, and child rights and abuse.
+While Aishwarya struggled to convey the topic of abuse to young children, the workshop topic proved to be essential as some girls eventually worked up the courage to speak out about the harassment they faced through their teachers under the garb of punishment.
 The teacher would eventually get expelled from the school.

 “I objected when the teacher pinched me and told my mother about it and how it was wrong…” one girl described.
 “After that, my mother complained to the principal about the teacher, and he got removed from the school… I learned to say no and what is a bad touch.”